awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

 1. Run the installer, and specify `--init-config` to provide the configuration file\.
    + Replace */greengrass/v2* with the Greengrass root folder\.
-   + Replace each instance of *MyGreengrassCore* with the folder where you unpacked the installer\.
+   + Replace each instance of *GreengrassCore* with the folder where you unpacked the installer\.

    ```
    sudo -E java -Droot="/greengrass/v2" -Dlog.store=FILE \
-     -jar ./MyGreengrassCore/lib/Greengrass.jar \
+     -jar ./GreengrassCore/lib/Greengrass.jar \
-     --init-config ./MyGreengrassCore/config.yaml \
+     --init-config ./GreengrassCore/config.yaml \
      --component-default-user ggc_user:ggc_group \
      --setup-system-service true
    ```

    If you specify `--setup-system-service true`, the installer prints `Successfully set up Nucleus as a system service` if it set up and ran the software as a system service\.
 Otherwise, the installer doesn't output any message if it installs the software successfully\.
+**Note**
+You can't use the `deploy-dev-tools` argument to deploy local development tools when you run the installer without the `--provision true` argument\.
+For information about deploying the Greengrass CLI directly on your device, see [Greengrass Command Line Interface](gg-cli.md)\.

 1. View the files in the root folder to verify the installation\.